saihemanth-codes/Play-Prediction/README.md

 - Play outcomes (rush, pass, touchdown, sack, etc.)
 - Penalty information

-## Model
+## Code Structure

-The prediction model (`play_prediction.py`) uses:
+The prediction model is implemented in `play_prediction.py` with the following components:
-- Random Forest Classifier
+- Random Forest Classifier implementation
 - Feature engineering for categorical and numerical data
 - Pipeline for preprocessing and model training
-- Evaluation metrics including accuracy score and confusion matrix
+- Evaluation metrics generation and visualization

 ## Features